 - Muskoka Watershed Council, for southern Georgian Bay (16 sampling sites)

 Together, these data are combined to report on total phosphorus from open-water areas in Georgian Bay to inland lakes.
 Collectively, these data sets cover a large enough area, over a long enough time period, to assess long- and short-term trends and show any seasonal changes (spring to fall).

-We include data collected by volunteers with the LPP because we want to encourage citizen science and increase the number of sample sites in the Georgian Bay Biosphere Reserve and beyond, particularly for the nearshore, where federal and provincial boats have limited access.
+We include data collected by volunteers with the LPP because we want to encourage citizen science and increase the number of sample sites in the Georgian Bay Biosphere and beyond, particularly for the nearshore, where federal and provincial boats have limited access.

 Results: Where Did the Nutrients Go?

 Along northern and eastern Georgian Bay, phosphorus concentrations in all areas are below the provincial water quality objective of 20 micrograms per litre, with the exception of a few locations in the French River and Sturgeon Bay.

 However, surface concentrations of total phosphorus have been declining far lower than mid-1990s levels of 5 micrograms per litre.
 Concentrations abruptly declined around the year 2000 and have decreased to approximately 2 micrograms per litre in offshore waters.